Jérôme Duquesnoy the Younger: Work

-Jerôme is generally regarded as a skilled sculptor, but a less original or innovative artist than his brother François.
+Jérôme is generally regarded as a skilled sculptor, but a less original or innovative artist than his brother François.
 His artistic talent has been questioned based on assumptions surrounding the use for his own work of designs made by his brother, and in particular the designs for the bust (now in the Louvre Museum in Paris) and the tomb of Bishop Triest.
 Already in 1642 Bishop Antonius Triest had approached François Duquesnoy in relation to this bust and monument and had sent along a painting of himself to be used as the basis for the bust.
 François had declined the commission because of his upcoming move to France but is still said to have made a few terracotta models for putti for the monument.
 There is no documentation whether or how much work François had done on the design and execution of the bust before he died in 1643.
 It is therefore difficult to determine how much (if any) of it is of his hand.
-The work was probably completed in 1643 or 1644 and is signed by Jerôme.
+The work was probably completed in 1643 or 1644 and is signed by Jérôme.
 The very high quality of the execution of the portrait has led to speculation that his brother had a major (or even sole) role in its design and even execution.

-It is likely that the design of the tomb monument itself, which was made almost a decade later, was by Jerôme's own hand.
+It is likely that the design of the tomb monument itself, which was made almost a decade later, was by Jérôme's own hand.
 The monument is placed in an architectural frame of black and white marble and depicts Mary and Christ looking down on the effigy of the Bishop reclining on a sarcophagus.
 The portrait of the Bishop in the monument is particularly fine although some have compared it unfavourably with the earlier bust of the Bishop.